benlund/roc/README.md

  1. To provide classes that directly represent each of the Redis data structures, where instances of each class encapsulate their own key and respond to methods that directly represent the Redis commands available for their corresponding data structure.

- 2. To add aditional methods to those classes in order to allow instances to be used like their nearest core Ruby equivalents (e.g ROC::List => Array, ROC::Hash => Hash).
+ 2. To add additional methods to those classes in order to allow instances to be used like their nearest Ruby Standard Library equivalents (e.g ROC::List => Array, ROC::Hash => Hash).

  3. To provide additional classes that can directly use and manipulate Redis strings for non-string data types (e.g. ROC::Integer, ROC::Time).

+## Features

+ * Global, class-specific or instance-specific storage for ROC objects.
+This means it's easy to use multiple redis backends.
+(See Creating instances below)

+ * A full Ruby in-memory implementaion of the raw redis data strctures and commands.
+This allows you to use the ROC classes without an underlying redis connection.
+For example, this is useful for re-using logic that operates on ROC objects with temporary data that doesn't need persistence.
+(See ROC::Store::TransientStore)

+ * Automagical delgation of Ruby Standard Library methods called on ROC objects, including monkeypatched methods.
+(See Delegation, Shortcuts and Masking below)

+ * Support for rolling your own Redis-backed objects. (see ROC::Time for an example)

+ * Support for Lua scripting (See EVAL below)

 ## Classes

-ROC::String
+### ROC::String

 Implements the Redis commands that treat the value as a [string](http://redis.io/commands#string)

-ROC::Integer
+### ROC::Integer

 Implements the Redis commands that treat a string value as an integer

-ROC::Float
+### ROC::Float

 Represents Ruby Float objects as a Redis string

-ROC::Time
+### ROC::Time

 Represents Ruby Time objects as a Redis string

-ROC::List
+### ROC::List

 Wraps the Redis [list](http://redis.io/commands#list) data structure

-ROC::Set
+### ROC::Set

 Wraps the Redis [set](http://redis.io/commands#set) data structure

-ROC::SortedSet
+### ROC::SortedSet

 Wraps the Redis [sorted set](http://redis.io/commands#sorted_set) data structure

-ROC::Hash
+### ROC::Hash

 Wraps the Redis [hash](http://redis.io/commands#hash) data structure